moby/moby/docs/sources/use/workingwithrepository.md

 -   User images are not checked, it is therefore up to you whether or not you trust the creator of this image.

-Find Public Images on the Central Index[¶](#find-public-images-on-the-central-index "Permalink to this headline")
+Find Public Images on the Central Index
 -----------------------------------------------------------------------------------------------------------------

 You can search the Central Index [online](https://index.docker.io) or